shadowezz/Productiv/docs/UserGuide.md

 Format: `add t/TITLE m/MILESTONE by/DEADLINE [d/DESCRIPTION] [c/CONTACTS]`
 * `TITLE` is the main heading of the deliverable.
 * `MILESTONE` is the milestone tagged to the deliverable.
-* `MILESTONE` takes in numerical values separated by periods, e.g. `1.3`, `14.2.1`.
+* `MILESTONE` should only take in non-negative integers separated by periods, e.g. `1.3`, `14.2.1`.
-* `DEADLINE` is the due date time of the deliverable in DD-MM-YYYY HH:mm format.
+* `DEADLINE` is the due date time of the deliverable in dd-MM-yyyy HH:mm format.
 * `DEADLINE` can be in the past but must not be earlier than the year 2019.
 * `DESCRIPTION` contains additional information about the deliverable, e.g. sub-requirements.
-* `CONTACTS` represents the contacts involved in seeing through the deliverable.
+* `CONTACTS` represents the contact(s) involved in seeing through the deliverable.
 * `CONTACTS` is a comma-separated string of names.

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes:**<br>

-* `CONTACTS` has no relation to the contacts in your contact list.
+* `CONTACTS` has no relation to the contact(s) in your contact list.
 Hence, you are free to add those who are not in your contact list.

 * You cannot add a deliverable with the same `TITLE` and `DEADLINE` as an existing deliverable.